I want to help a friend or family member going through transplant

 When a family stays at hospital

-As patients often need to continue isolation when they return home - some families and friends take it upon themselves to make an extra special environment for the Childs return.
-One family created a games room and the other tidied and cleaned top to bottom.
+As patients usually need to continue isolation when they return home - some families and friends take it upon themselves to make an extra special environment for the child's return.
+One family created a games room and the other tidied and cleaned top to bottom, another decorated their bedroom in ninja style!

 When a family returns home